GabrielMajeri/python-linear-algebra-toolbox/README.md

 The guiding principles for developing this library are:

-* The code should be **performant**, aiming to be as fast as if you'd written it yourself in a lower-level language.
+- The code should be **performant**, aiming to be as fast as if you'd written it yourself in a lower-level language.

-* The code should be **well-documented**, **concise** and easily **readable**.
+- The code should be **well-documented**, **concise** and easily **readable**.

-* The codebase should be **thoroughly tested** to ensure it is reliable in a variety of situations.
+- The codebase should be **thoroughly tested** to ensure it is reliable in a variety of situations.

 In order to achieve the first goal, we rely on efficient implementations of fundamental operations and data structres in [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/), as well as on [Numba](https://numba.pydata.org/) to speed up functions by JIT-compiling them to native code.
+For the second goal, we try to decorate our functions with type information and use [Ruff](https://github.com/astral-sh/ruff) to perform linting and static type checking.
+For the third goal, we maintain a large test suite, using the [pytest](https://docs.pytest.org/en/stable/) framework.

 ## Development instructions